Presented by: Sebastian Bruno, Lucas Rodrigues (Ops Manager), and Raul Ospina (Marketing Manager) — Right Rudder Marketing

 According to research from the Nielsen Norman Group, users do 80% of their above-the-fold scanning in the hero section of a page.
 Google’s own research says visitors form an aesthetic and trust judgment about a website in under 50 milliseconds.

 That means the hero — the part of your homepage visible without scrolling — is doing more than 80% of your selling.
-If it’s wrong, almost nothing below it gets read.
+If it is wrong, almost nothing below it gets read.

 It opens with a headline that names the outcome, not the school.
 “Become a private pilot in six months — right here in [Region]” beats “Welcome to [School Name]” every single time.

-It pairs that headline with a specific subhead that proves it’s relevant: who you train, where, and the price floor or starting offer.
+It pairs that headline with a specific subhead that proves it is relevant: who you train, where, and the price floor or starting offer.

 It uses one primary image or short looping video of an actual student in your actual aircraft.
 Stock photos of unrelated jets quietly destroy credibility.
-So do “we’ve been operating since 1987” header collages of the founder.
+So do “we have been operating since 1987” header collages of the founder.
+One of our clients, Blix Aviation, uses a looping hero video.
+When you load their site, the video is right there — crisp, optimized, no waiting.
+That is not magic.
+It is proper technical execution of custom code.

 The fifth element is a single trust signal in the hero itself — a Google rating (“4.9 stars, 187 reviews”), a recognizable accreditation badge, or a one-line quote from a recent student.
 Adding a trust signal near the hero CTA has been shown to lift conversions by up to 15%.